catseye/Chrysoberyl/README.markdown

 "An implementation of Java that can build" = JDK.

-Account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99; or in a more involved way, polyglots.)  `host-languages`?
+Account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99 and Borland C++; or in a more involved way, polyglots.)

-When it does not need building (dist has executables), still, tell how you would build it if you want to.

-Call out works in progress and ideas in some more obvious way.

-When listing things, list ones by Cat's Eye Technologies first, and put a heading or something.

-Use HTML5 (header, content, footer) instead of divs.

-Terminology on music pages:
--   "implementation" -> "rendition"
--   "is written in MP3" -> "as an MP3 file"
--   "To run this implementation" -> "To listen to this rendition"
--   "an implementation of MP3" -> "an MP3 player"
+`host-languages`?  yeep.

+Competitions and competition results.

 ### templates ###